nasa/refine/README.md

 ```
 ./build/src/ref_histogram_test project.meshb project-metric.solb
 ```
+Where,
  - `project.meshb` is the grid in libMeshb format
- - `project-metric.solb` is the metric in libMeshb format See [LoicMarechal/libMeshb](https://github.com/LoicMarechal/libMeshb) for details on the libMeshb format.
+ - `project-metric.solb` is the metric in libMeshb format

+See [LoicMarechal/libMeshb](https://github.com/LoicMarechal/libMeshb) for details on the libMeshb format.
 Histograms are written as `ref_histogram_quality.tec` and `ref_histogram_ratio.tec`, where each of the two the columns are mean ratio/edge length and normalized count.